Customizing with EIF and event configuration

 Configuration elements

-Below, we also present configuration elements from the YAML-like structure we've provided in the repo:
+This section outlines the configuration elements from the YAML-like structure provided in the repository:

 EIF test configuration (&eif_test):